ckurdziel/ckurdziel.github.com/chile.md

 permalink: /chile/

 ---
-I went to Chile in November of 2013.
+I traveled to Chile in November of 2013.

 ### General